 The DPhil programme offers training to prepare a student for academic life and the job market.
-They will develop skills by undertaking research under the guidance of an academic supervisor and by participating in the Department's workshops and seminars.
-In addition, there are a wide variety of courses, lectures and seminars taking place all over Oxford, that are relevant for research and allow the student to become a wellrounded sociologist.
+They will develop skills by undertaking research under the guidance of their academic supervisor(s) and by participating in the Department's workshops and seminars.
+In addition, there are a wide variety of courses, lectures and seminars taking place all over Oxford, that are relevant for research and allow the student to become a well-rounded social scientist.

-The research students have the opportunity to be fully involved in the department's research environment, which is characterized by a rich tradition of methodologically rigorous empirical sociology.
-They are exposed to cutting edge research undertaken by the scholars in the department and the many visitors that Oxford welcomes each year.
+Research students have the opportunity to be fully involved in the department's research environment, which is characterized by a rich tradition of methodologically rigorous empirical sociology.
+They are exposed to innovative research undertaken by the scholars in the department and the many visitors that Oxford welcomes each year.

-A student who successfully completes the course will have the skills necessary to apply for academic/research positions at universities in the UK and across the world, as well as to research-intense jobs in government and international organizations, NGOs, and the private sector.
+A student who successfully completes the course will have the skills necessary to apply for academic and research positions at universities in the UK and across the world, as well as to research-intense jobs in government and international organizations, NGOs, and the private sector.